Jasmin Čeliković

-Jasmin Čeliković (/bs/; born 7 January 1999) is a Bosnian professional footballer who plays as a centre back for Slovenian club Koper.
+Jasmin Čeliković (/bs/; born 7 January 1999) is a Bosnian professional footballer who plays as a centre back for Bosnian Premier League club Sloga Doboj.

 Čeliković started his professional career at Rijeka, who loaned him to Inter Zaprešić in 2018 and to Zrinjski Mostar in 2019.
 The club later loaned him to Sereď and Željezničar.

 Club career

 Čeliković started playing football at local clubs, before joining Rijeka's youth academy in 2015.
 He made his professional debut against Split on 11 December 2016 at the age of 17.

 In June 2018, Čeliković was sent on a season-long loan to Inter Zaprešić.

 In June 2019, he was loaned to Bosnian side Zrinjski Mostar until the end of season.
 After Zrinjski, Čeliković was loaned out to Fortuna Liga club ŠKF Sereď.
 In January 2021, he was sent on a six-month-long loan to Bosnian club Željezničar.

 On 10 July 2023, Čeliković joined Russian Premier League club Akhmat Grozny on a season-long loan with an option to buy.

 In July 2024, Čeliković joined Super League Greece club Panetolikos on a season-long loan deal after Akhmat Grozny activated their option to buy.
 On 21 June 2025, his contract with Akhmat was terminated by mutual consent.

 On 1 July 2025, Čeliković signed a contract with Koper in Slovenia until the end of 2026.